In this article, we are going to explore the annotation export and import function in the Annotations Sidebar.

 This option works well when you are using a PDF document in a presentation.
 It is especially suitable when different annotations are needed for different audiences.
 For example, this article uses The Adventures of Tom Sawyer by Mark Twain.
 This document might be used for different types of classes: fiction, literature and creative writing.
 The teacher might want to present different ideas and concepts for each class.

-Instead of creating a differently annotated document for each class, it would be helpful to create annotation sets
+Instead of creating a differently annotated document for each class, it would be helpful to create annotation sets that could be applied to the same document.
+The exporting and exporting annotations options provide this function.

-Open the document in PDF Annotator 4.
+1. Open an unmarked PDF document in PDF Annotator 4.

 All of the annotations in that set will be applied to the document.